nooj/ArrowGlyph/README.md

 and posted it as <a href="https://www.vtk.org/Bug/view.php?id=13660">Bug #13660</a>.
 Several generous people, especially <a href="https://gitlab.kitware.com/wascott">W. Alan Scott</a> tested it and added it to the new bug tracker as
 <a href="https://gitlab.kitware.com/paraview/paraview/issues/16902">Issue #16902</a>.

+One day, it may actually be included into the main codebase, and we can close the Issues.